Originally published by:designworldonline.com

 M4S Take

-• intelligence from the motion systems already doing the physical work.
+• It is about extracting actionable intelligence from the motion systems that are already doing the work.

 I have spent enough time on factory floors to know that most production lines still treat motion control as a black box.
 Motors spin, actuators move, and parts get made, but the data those motions generate, position curves, torque spikes, thermal drift, current draw patterns, usually dies at the drive level.
 That is a missed opportunity.
 If you cannot see what your machines are doing in real time, you cannot optimize them.
 You cannot predict failures.
 You cannot tie physical performance back to product quality.